-This section presents the analysis of potential impacts to Historical, Architectural, Archeological, and Cultural Resources as a result of the No Action and the Proposed Action.
-The FAA conducted the required consultation with the Kentucky Heritage Council (KHC) under the National Historic Preservation Act of 1966, as amended (NHPA).
+This section presents the anal ysis of pot ential impacts to Historical, Architectural, Archeological, and Cultural Resources as a result of the No Action and the Proposed Action.
+The FAA conducted the required consultation with the Kentucky Heritage Council (KHC) under the National Historic Preservation Act of 1966, & amended (NHPA).
 FAA initiated consultation on July 12, 2018, with the KHC and consulting parties to provide ongoing opportunities for informal and formal review of the project's potential effect on historic resources.
 The Area of Potential Effect (APE) for direct and indirect impacts is described in Section 4.2.6, Historical, Architectural, Archeological, and Cultural Resources, and shown on Exhibit 4-3.
-The KHC concurred with FAA's delineation of the APE via email on July 20, 2018 (See Appendix E, Section 106 Consultation).
+The KHC concurred with FAA's delineation of the APE via email on July 20, 2018 and December 12, 2018.
+(See Appendix E, Section 106 Consultation).

 No physical development would occur for the No Action.
-Therefore, no impacts to historical, architectural, archeological, or cultural resources would occur.
+The refore, no impacts to historical, architectural, archeological, or cultural resources would occur.